inventory/hosts.ini

-Ansible remains one of the most popular tools for automating server configuration.
-In 2025, using Ansible with clear structure and real use cases like Nginx deployment helps you keep your setup repeatable and error-free.
-This post shares tested Ansible best practices with real-life examples on Ubuntu 24.04.
+Ansible remains one of the most popular tools for automating server configs.
+Using Ansible will help you keep up your setup repeatable and error free.
+In this post, I’ll shares some Ansible best practices with examples on a VPS running Ubuntu 24.04.

 Use Clear Ansible Inventory Structure

-Keep your inventory files organized.
-Use a directory with group files instead of a single flat file.
+First.
+Keep the inventory files organized.
+Use directory with group files instead of a single flat file.

 # inventory/hosts.ini